Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - bulwark: something that protects you from dangerous or unpleasant situations.
 - stipulate: to say exactly how something must be or must be done.
 - corollary: something that results from something else.
+- feigh: to act as if something is true when it's not.
+- tirade: a long angry speech expressing strong disapproval.
+- credenza: a kind of low, wide cupboard with several parts, and sometimes with drawers, usually used for holding glasses, plates, etc.
+- consign: to send something to someone.
+-